 Within about a forty mile radius from Wettenberg, there are the towns of Lich, Alsfeld, Grünberg, Hungen, Wetzlar, Marburg, Bad Nauheim, Friedberg, Limburg, Weilburg etc., etc., etc. So far, we have avoided bigger towns such as Marburg or Wetzlar.
 When the Corona restrictions finally are lifted, we will be sure to go there as well.
-We also want to take the walks described in a new book „Gießen zu Fuß“ (Giessen By Foot), which was co-written by KuKuK member Norbert Schmidt).
+We also want to take the walks described in a new book „Gießen zu Fuß“ ("Giessen By Foot", which was co-written by KuKuK member Norbert Schmidt).

 The variety of wood carvings alone is huge.
 I really like the metal decorations on roofs and towers.
 Then there are always the store signs often made of wrought iron.
 Doors can also be a good source for photos.

-We are so lucky that we have time to take these little trips and have so many marvelous photo opportunities on offer.
+We are so lucky that we have time to take these little trips and have so many marvelous photo opportunities to offer.
 We still have several towns on our list.
 We don’t know when or where our next excursion will take us, but I am already looking forward to it – in my Hesse.

 For about five months now, I have been filling the Wednesday page of the KuKuK-Website mostly with personal stories. „Interviews und mehr“ (Interviews and more) resulted from the fact that I ran out of interviews of KuKuK members.
-Seeing as I wanted there to be something on Wednesdays, I started writing about anything that interested me.
+Seeing as I still wanted there to be something on Wednesdays, I started writing about anything that interested me.
 I’m pretty well-known for wearing my heart on my sleeve and am proud of it.
 Here is a tribute to some of the people who helped me find my own way in life.
-I am eternally grateful.
+I am eternally grateful to them.